syw-725/world-simulation/CREATIVE_WORKFLOW.md

 ## Guiding Principle

-The workflow does not optimize prompts.
+This workflow does not optimize prompts.

-It optimizes reasoning.
+It optimizes creative reasoning.

-Better reasoning produces better creative decisions.
+Better reasoning produces better decisions.

+Better decisions produce more believable worlds.

-Better creative decisions produce better images.
+More believable worlds produce better images.